junkdog/sift/README.md

 An entity is an object or component within the system, uniquely identified by a class, method, field, or parameter.

-Entities are categorized by their Entity.Type.
+Entities are categorized by their `Entity.Type`.
 An entity type which represents any noteworthy part of the system.
 For example, types can include REST controllers, HTTP endpoints, inbound/outbound messages, RDS, repositories and more.

 ```bash
 $ sift --template spring-axon -f target/classes --list-entity-types